Yoast/wordpress-seo/readme.txt

 	* Corrected adding of hidden fb_admins fields to social form.
 	* Renamed a number of options as they ran the risk of being overwritten by post type/taxonomy options which could get the same name.
 	* Added sanitation/improved validation to $_GET and $_POST variables if/when they are used in a manner which could cause security issues.
-	* Admin -> Titles & Meta's -> Post types would show attachments even when attachment redirection to post was enabled
+	* Admin -> Titles & Meta's -> Post types would show attachments even when attachment redirection to post was enabled.
-	* Fixed: wpseo_invalid_custom_taxonomy() message (html issue)
+	* Fixed: wpseo_invalid_custom_taxonomy() message (html issue).
-	* Fixed: wpseo_translate_score would never return score, but always the css value
+	* Fixed: wpseo_translate_score() would never return score, but always the css value.
-	* Fixed: category rewrite rules could have errors for categories without parent categories
+	* Fixed: category rewrite rules could have errors for categories without parent categories.
 	* Fixed: text analysis did not respect the blog character encoding.
 This may or may not solve a number of related bugs.
 	* Fixed: wrong file was loaded for the get_plugin_data() function.
-	* Fixed: often wrong meta value was shown for meta robots follow and meta robots index in post meta box so it appeared as if the chosen value was not saved correctly
+	* Fixed: often wrong meta value was shown for meta robots follow and meta robots index in post meta box so it appeared as if the chosen value was not saved correctly.
-	* Fixed: meta robots advanced entry could have strange (invalid) values
+	* Fixed: meta robots advanced entry could have strange (invalid) values.
-	* Fixed: on import/delete of headspace SEO, it was possible that not all old values would be removed
+	* Fixed: if page specific keywords were set for a static homepage, they would never be shown.
+	* Fixed: since v1.4.22 importing from other plugins could have imported data when the post already had WP SEO values.
+	* Fixed: A few of the meta values could contain line breaks where those aren't allowed.

+@to fix: Google Plus description was never added to the html page

 * Enhancements